 Collect as much information and proof as possible.
 You’ll need it later on when you file an official report and dispute charges and debts that aren’t yours.

-5. Set up a fraud alert with the three credit reporting agencies
+5. Set up a fraud alert or credit freeze with the three credit reporting agencies

 Next, you’ll want to alert the three major credit bureaus that you’ve been the victim of fraud.
 They’ll place a fraud alert on your account to stop the scammers from opening new accounts in your name.